Prithu Maharaja’s Family

-- Swaayambhuvamanu who assumed the form of a calf and became the first to receive the cow’s milk which had properties of grains and vegetation.
-He used his hands as the collecting vessel.
+He became the first to receive the cow’s milk which had properties of grains and vegetation.

 They placed Vedas as the vessel to collect Devotion towards God.

-- Indra accompanied by other Devatas as calves drank the milk of Bhoomidevi to attain the nectar of life, Amrita.
+They came down as calves and drank the milk of Bhoomidevi to attain the nectar of life, Amrita.

-- The Pitrus (ancestors) escorted by Yamadharmaraja as their leader, received Swadha devi as a gift in silver vessels.
+The Pitrus (ancestors) escorted by Yamadharmaraja as their leader, received Swadha devi as a gift in silver vessels.

 On the other hand, fire sacrifices for the Devatas invokes Swaha Devi, the second wife of Agni Bhagawan.

-- Later, the chief representative of Nagas, with their cavities opened, collected the venom in the form of milk.
+Later, the chief representative of Nagas of Naga Loka with their cavities opened, collected the venom in the form of milk.

-- Next, the Asuras headed by Virochana assumed the form of a calf.
+Next, the Asuras headed by Virochana assumed the form of a calf.

 All salutations to this great king, whose wondrous story endows one’s children, grand-children and great grandchildren with happiness, till the time the sun exists.